 How do I follow these processes?

-Entering data directly into OrgVue is as simple as clicking “add node” and typing into cells like you would in Excel.
+Entering data directly into OrgVue is as simple as clicking “add node” and typing into cells exactly as you would in Excel.
 The most common way of getting data into OrgVue is pasting it in from another source, usually Excel, but also Notepad, MS Word, or even a table in an email.
 All you need to do is select the data you want to copy, including headers and avoiding empty columns, and hit Ctrl-C.

 The advantage of this method is that it also lets you define a hierarchy – as long as the source data contains a unique ID field and a parent ID, and something that you are happy to use as a label, OrgVue lets you instantly assemble org charts.
 OrgVue also lets you merge several worksheets into a single dataset.
 Paste merging works like a repeated VLOOKUP in Excel (or a left outer join in SQL, Tableau, or Alteryx), in that you need to have a property common to both tables and this is the field used to merge data into OrgVue.